Lasering/scala-expect/README.md

 ## DSL
 #### Advantages
-* Code will be indented in blocks so IDE's won't screw the indentation.
+* Code will be indented in blocks so IDE's won't mess the indentation.
 * Syntax more close to the TCL expect.
 * Easy to add expect blocks/whens/actions based on a condition.
 * Easy to refactor the creation of expects.